 At the very least, we know it helps to heal damaged nerves from chemical or physical insult - and that, along with its cognitive benefits is enough evidence for me to take it.

-I also support glutathione levels using liposomal glutathione, R-lipoic acid (link to be added), or N-acetyl cysteine.
+I also support glutathione levels using liposomal glutathione, R-lipoic acid, or N-acetyl cysteine.
 These supplements help boost glutathione levels, recycle existing glutathione, and protect the nerves from toxins & oxidative stressors.